ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 <h4>Everything in Source Control</h4>

 I just love [Git](https://git-scm.com/).
-I never even once thought Github and Git were the same thing.
-Old school Git lover.
+I never even once thought Github and Git were the same thing!
+I'm an old school Git lover.
 Using a static site generator, adding content to your site is just adding commits to source control.
 If you have things set up nicely, commit to master and your new blog post is published.
 You've got a full history.
 Git is distributed so you would be very unlucky to lose all your content.
 What's not to love?
 Unless you don't like Git.
 That would be..... unfortunate.

 <h4>Markdown</h4>

 Markdown is grand.
 Simple and fast.
 If you've written lots of README files for your Github projects then you know all you need to know about that.
 It's faster than writing plain HTML.
-If you know it by heart, it's faster than using an editor with some sort of text formatting ribbon at the top.
+If you know it by heart, it's faster than using a complex editor with a lot of buttons to learn.
 In the end it becomes HTML so you have full control over how it will look.

 <h4>Full Control</h4>

 You really do have full control.
-With very little learning it's very easy get started with these generators.
+With very little learning involved, it's very easy get started with these generators.
 You could write all this stuff in JavaScript and HTML but the generators automate a lot of it while still leaving you full control over how everything looks, where it goes and what's generated.
 There's no magic and unless you've picked a very bad tool, there's not much restrictions.
 Just take a little time to learn more about the tool you choose and it will pay off.

-<h3>The Stack</h3>
+<h2>The Stack</h2>

 I played around a little with [Jekyll](https://github.com/jekyll/jekyll) and a [few others](http://staticgen.com/) but in the end I settled on [Docpad](http://docpad.org/).
 It's an excellent tool and I do encourage you to look at their site.
 I will go through what I needed to do to get it going here.

-For source control I use Git and for hosting, at the time of writing I am using [Github pages](https://pages.github.com/).
+For source control I use Git and for hosting, at the time of writing, I am using [Github pages](https://pages.github.com/).
 Because the site will only have static content, I don't need to worry much about hosting.
 Github pages is a nice free option.

-Beyond that we all that's needed are a few docpad plugins and everything is set.
+Beyond that, all that's needed are a few docpad plugins and everything is set.

 <h2>Build a Blog</h2>